Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 Isn't that amazing?

-You I said that last night on TV as well.
+I said that last night on TV as well, that legacy media is dead.

-You know, and and it's it's it's it's people like us.
+You know, and it's people like us.

 Look at Joe Rogan, the impact Joe Rogan had.

-I don't know, Joe Rogan, never met Joe Rogan.
+I don't know Joe Rogan, never met Joe Rogan.

 I like his podcast.